whitehax0r/ArchLinux-PS4/README.md

 - Uncheck the box "Enable HDMI Device Link"
 - Uncheck the box "Enable HDCP"

-# Preparing your USB 3.0 Device for ArchLinux-PS4
+# Preparing your USB|HDD|SDD 3.0 Device for ArchLinux-PS4

 :warning: Highly recommeded to use a USE A >=16GB USB 3.0 Device :warning: